engin100/950/syllabus.md

 - Team Surveys

 Late assignment exceptions will be made for:
-- Students register for classes late for assignments due in the month of January.
+- Students registering for classes late
+- Assignments due in the month of January

 ### Grading